bazsup/open-online-testing-web/CONTRIBUTING.md

 For `Single Responsibility` we design each component to 2 parts, you can see `container.js` and `index.js` in each component directory. `container.js` stores the logic (API also called here) of the component and `index.js` is a presentation file so this is a dump components that we will pass props to here and it's will show the data

+## Commit Message Guideline

+We have commit style guide in this project

+Start commit message with [gitmoji](https://gitmoji.carloscuesta.me/) follow by with what you do.
+Each emoji has a meaning and it will help other people easy to understand what you involve with

+e.g. `🐛 Form was sent without validation after press enter button`.

+In this case it's mean you work around with the bug and bug is form send without validation

 ## Sending a Pull Request

 We proudly to have a contributer, you can clone this project then `create new branch` and developed then `open pull request` to `master` branch.